I write picture books with humor and heart that entertain children and adults. Below are some of the projects I’m especially excited about.

 PROFESSIONAL PIRATE: Pete’s plan to become a pirate turns to shark bait when his dad enrolls him in school.
 Swapping swords for subtraction and cannons for counting make Pete feel seasick.
 But when his math moves help the crew become successful–instead of swindled–seadogs, Pete discovers that he doesn’t have to throw his dreams overboard.

 BRINGING HOME BUSTER: A nuisance brother.
 A crazy kitten.
-Garth ditches his co-pilots to fly solo . . . but learns it’s lonely being a cranky captain.
+Garth ditches his co-pilots to fly solo . . . but discovers that it’s lonely being a cranky captain.
 When Garth adapts a mission to include his diverse crew, a cosmic adventure unfolds.

 BOTTOM SHELF BLUES: Night Night Numbers is Jacob’s favorite book–until Jacob discovers superhero stories.
 Night Night must draft a plan to save his spine before being boxed away forever.

 BROCCOLI DUDE: Despite being grade A gorgeous, Broccoli is overlooked for other vegetables in the grocery store.
 When Broccoli begins to droop, he sprouts a plan to make himself irresistible to children before becoming compost.

 THE COVER-UP: Move the rug!
 Hurl the pillows!
 Sit the cat!
 One cover-up leads to another as Ellie attempts to hide her redecorated bedroom wall from her meticulous mother.